The Astrophysics Data System Logo astrophysics data system

 It can also be changed on demand by adding q.op=OR into URL parameters (i.e. NOT inside the search form), in which case the logic will change dramatically.
 For any given query the results will contain many more records, but if sorted by relevancy score, the top items will be still the ones returned with the default AND operator.

-ADS supports proximity searches
+ADS supports proximity searches for text fields

-Yes, many people may not know about it, but you can do stuff like: title:(dog NEAR5 cat) – this will find any mention of the barking animal appearing up to 5 words (tokens) from the meowing animal.
+Yes, many people may not know about it, but you can do stuff like: title:(dog NEAR5 cat) – this will find any mention of the barking animal appearing up to 5 text words (tokens) from the meowing animal.
 The NEAR has to be followed by a number [1-5] and it will not care about the order; i.e. cat NEAR5 dog == dog NEAR5 cat – this search can be very powerful, especially if applied against fulltext.
 It can also be quite expensive (computationally) - especially when the search term(s) have synonyms.
+Use this operator with fielded queries on text fields such as full, abs, title.

 There is no in-order proximity operator, but ADS still supports this feature